AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/c-server-monitoring/r-standard-alerts.md

 ---
 description: Standard alerts are sent with a consolidated email message at the end of the configured averaging interval.
-seo-description: Standard alerts are sent with a consolidated email message at the end of the configured averaging interval.
-seo-title: Standard alerts
 solution: Experience Manager
 title: Standard alerts
-uuid: d3294434-a44b-4742-9d77-a6945760d33c
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator,Business Practitioner
 ---